rqlite/rqlite.io/content/en/docs/install-rqlite/macos/_index.md

 description: "Installing rqlite on macOS"
 weight: 10
 ---

+## brew
 `brew install rqlite`

+## Prebuilt binaries
-There are also prebuilt binaries available for macOS on the [Github releases page](https://github.com/rqlite/rqlite/releases).
+There are also prebuilt binaries available for macOS on the [GitHub releases page](https://github.com/rqlite/rqlite/releases).